KrisLloyd/CTF/Guide/readme.md

 ![ELF File Structure](./ELF_Structure.PNG)

-**Heasers** section contains metadata about the program and helps the process of execution.
+**Headers** section contains metadata about the program and helps the process of execution.
 **Sections** contain the **.text**, **.data** sections.
 These sections are where the code and variables are stored.

 source code file: